Business owners enjoy operating in New Zealand for the quality of life it offers, according to a survey of more than 1000 small to medium companies.

 The pair, who live in Kilbirnie, settled in Wellington after visiting a friend who once owned a Paekakariki cafe.
 He offered Mrs Wagner a job at his new deli in the capital.
 "We're still here."

 Around three-quarters of the respondents said they believed New Zealand had a stable economy and good education system.

-According to MYOB, 71 per cent thought New Zealand's number 8-wire mentality and culture of innovation offered real benefits for companies working here.
+According to MYOB, 71 per cent thought New Zealand's No 8-wire mentality and culture of innovation offered real benefits for companies.